Eclipse Stakes

 The Eclipse Stakes is a Group 1 flat horse race in Great Britain open to horses aged three years or older.
 It is run at Sandown Park over a distance of 1 mile, 1 furlong and 209 yards (2,002 metres), and it is scheduled to take place each year in early July.

 History

 The event is named after Eclipse, a celebrated 18th-century racehorse.
 It was established in 1886, and the inaugural running was won by Bendigo.
 At that time, it was Britain's richest ever race.
 The prize fund of £10,000 was donated by Leopold de Rothschild at the request of General Owen Williams, a co-founder of Sandown Park.

 The Eclipse Stakes was contested by high-quality fields from its inception.
 It was won by Ayrshire, the previous year's Derby winner, in 1889.
-The first three finishers in 1903 — Ard Patrick, Sceptre and Rock Sand — had won seven Classics between them.
+The first three finishers in 1903– Ard Patrick, Sceptre and Rock Sand — had won seven Classics between them.

 The race has been sponsored by Coral since 1976, and it is now familiarly known as the "Coral-Eclipse".
-The most recent Classic winner to achieve victory was Vadeni, the Prix du Jockey Club winner, in 2022.
+The most recent Classic winner to achieve victory was City of Troy, the Epsom Derby winner, in 2024.